meeb/tubesync/docs/other-database-backends.md

 You need to provide the database connection details to TubeSync via an environment variable.
 The environment variable name is `DATABASE_CONNECTION` and the format is the standard URL-style string.
-Example are:
+Examples are:

 `postgresql://tubesync:password@localhost:5432/tubesync`

+and

 `mysql://tubesync:password@localhost:3306/tubesync`

 ### 3. Start TubeSync and check the logs